ShaunCurtis/Blazr.Demo.Components/Documents/Exploring-Component-Rendering.md

 ﻿# Exploring Component Rendering

 Blazor ships with a single developer "Component".
-If you add a Razor file it inherits from it by default.
+Add a Razor file and it inherits from it by default - no `@inherits` required.

 `ComponentBase` rules the Blazor UI world.
 You don't have to use it, but probably 99.x% of all developer built components either inherit directly or indirectly from it.

-This article explores the render processa of components that inherit from `ComponentBase`.
+This article explores the render process of components that inherit from `ComponentBase`.
 You can find another article here that looks at building alternative leaner and meaner base components.

 The context for this article is the out-of-the-box `Counter` page.
 We examine how, why and when rendering occurs, and strategies to take greater control of the process.